anapartner-com/identity_portal/README.md

 Use the pretty json script to convert the one-liner-compressed json to human readable format for any export.
 This 1st script will allow you to convert either a full or subset export to pretty json.
 This script allows the file to be re-imported if wished.
-We found this useful for the plugins.
+We found this useful for the plugins export during migrations.
 ![image](https://github.com/user-attachments/assets/0276263d-3f9a-4a5d-977d-18aa037983b5)

 BEFORE:  (one-liner-compressed json)